-We regularly attend industry events to meet with members, prospective members, intermediaries and other dental industry participants, to ensure that we have a clear and up to date understanding of the needs of these important stakeholders
+We regularly attend industry events to meet with members, prospective members, intermediaries and other dental industry participants, to ensure that we have a clear and up to date understanding of the needs of these important stakeholders.
+Understandably, as a result of the pandemic, our ability to attend any in person events during the year was curtailed.
+Nonetheless, these events remain the cornerstone of our approach to ensure that we understand the needs and expectations of our members and we look forward to attending once more when it is safe to do so.

-Many of our directors have held senior positions within the profession, and have been involved in the training and education of dental professionals.
+Many of our directors have held senior positions within the profession and have been involved in the training. and education of dental professionals.
 This gives our key decision makers a unique opportunity to look at the needs of our core market from the top-down and from the bottom-up.